 It dates back to the beginning of the 19th century and because there is so much to learn you will enjoy every minute of it.

-The Victoria Memorial in Kolkata is a beautiful place to visit.
+The Victoria Memorial in Kolkata is a beautiful place to visit and a top point of interest.
 The marble architecture itself is enough to spend an entire day looking at, but the Victoria Memorial also offers much, much more!
 It is also a museum that displays the rich history of Kolkata.